altocodenl/tagaway/readme.md

 - Untagged tagging: add "done tagging" button, "sticky untagged" pictures: remove on taking out untagged from query or querying another tag.
 - request t200 or t900 directly referring to ids, remove t200/t900 from returned payloads.

-- CSS: fix style of "done tagging", fix style of "enable geotagging" in sidebar
+- Dynamize
    - Basic account view
-   - Enable/disable geotag
-   - Usage %

    - Paid plan landing

-- Running out of space box
+   - Running out of space box (import & upload)
-   - Import
-   - Upload

 - Import from GDrive/Dropbox.
    - Import is list, then upload (pass param to upload).
 Import in db, but uploads on log one at a time.
    - Import stops if: 1) API error; 2) space limit.
    - Email when import done or stopped.
 - Paid accounts.
-- Share.

 ### Alpha version (DONE)